OctopusDeploy/docs/docs/administration/upgrading/guide/upgrading-from-octopus-4.x-2018.x-to-modern.md

 position: 5
 ---

-Octopus Deploy 4.x/2018.x was the last version of Octopus Deploy prior to spaces.
+It is possible to do an in-place upgrade from Octopus Deploy 4.x/2018.x to the latest version.
+That being said, `2018.12.1` was the last version of Octopus Deploy prior to spaces.
 Spaces made the following changes:

 - The majority of endpoints in the API can accept a `Space-Id`, for example `/api/Spaces-1/projects?skip=0&take=100` whereas before it was `/api/projects?skip=0&take=100`.
 If a `Space-Id` isn't supplied, the default space is used.
 - Teams can be assigned to multiple roles and spaces.
 Before, a team could be assigned to only one role.
 - Unique internal package feed per space.
 Each space has a subfolder in the `Packages` directory to keep them segregated on the file system.
 Before, a package would be located at `C:\Octopus\packages\MyPackage.2020.1.1.zip`.
 Now it is `C:\Octopus\packages\Spaces-1\MyPackage.2020.1.1.zip`
 - Almost every table in the database had a `Space-Id` column added to it.

+The upgrade should work without error, but there are integration concerns to consider.
+This guide will step through the steps to mitigate those concerns.

 ## Recommended Approach - Create a test instance